knulli-cfw/knulli.org/docs/configure/customization/themes.md

     * `${system.theme}.jpg`
     * The theme will look them up in that order.
     * `_default.png/jpg` can be used for creating a single image that is used for all systems OR a fallback for systems that you did not create a custom image for (if you don't want to use the fallback that already exists in the theme)
-    * `${system.theme}.png/jpg` should be named for the system you are looking to override. for example, if you wanted to override the artwork for `snes` you would create an image called `snes.png` or `snes.jpg` in the artwork folder.
+    * `${system.theme}.png/jpg` should be named for the system you are looking to override.
+For example, if you wanted to override the artwork for `snes` you would create an image called `snes.png` or `snes.jpg` in the artwork folder.
 * Once your images are in place you turn on custom images by changing the `System Artwork` setting to `Custom (Fullscreen)`

 #### Splash Screen